KrekkieD/buenos-commit-msg/README.md

 ```

 Note that `%types%` and `%scopes%` will be replaced with a joined value of types and scopes for errors `TYPE_INVALID` and `SCOPE_INVALID`.

+Also note that any errors that you don't specify will always be filled from the default config.

 ## API